Amy Privette Perko

 Phone: (910) 551-6809

-Amy Privette Perko has led the Knight Commission since 2005, serving as executive director until October 2016 when she was named chief executive officer.
-During Perko’s tenure, the NCAA has adopted a number of the Knight Commission recommendations.
-The most prominent of these actions include requiring teams to be on track to graduate 50 percent of their players to be eligible for postseason championships; reducing athletic time demands on college athletes and revising its revenue distribution to include incentives for academic outcomes.
-The Knight Commission recommended all of these actions in its June 2010 report — “Restoring the Balance: Dollars, Values and the Future of College Sports.”
+Amy Privette Perko has led the Knight Commission since 2005, serving as executive director until October 2016, when she was named chief executive officer.
+During her tenure, the NCAA has adopted several significant Knight Commission recommendations.
+The most prominent of these actions include requiring teams to be on track to graduate 50 percent of their athletes to be eligible for postseason championships, and revising its revenue distribution to include incentives for academic outcomes.

-Having served in various leadership positions in sports for more than 30 years, Perko is a recognized leader on college sports issues.
+Having served in various leadership positions in sports for more than 30 years, Amy is a recognized leader on college sports issues.
 She is the recipient of the 2020 Dick Enberg Award presented by the College Sports Information Directors of America (CoSIDA).
-This distinguished award is presented annually to a person whose actions and commitment have promoted the values of education and academics.
+This distinguished award is presented annually to a person whose actions and commitment have promoted the values of education in college sports.

-In January 2012, Perko received the NCAA’s prestigious Silver Anniversary Award, which is given to six former college athletes on the occasion of their 25th anniversary from college participation in recognition of their civic and professional contributions.
-In 2015, she was named a “Game Changer” by Street & Smith’s Sports Business Journal.
+In January 2012, Amy received the NCAA’s prestigious Silver Anniversary Award, presented to six former college athletes, on the occasion of their 25th anniversary from college participation in recognition of their civic and professional contributions.
+Her impact on college sports was also recognized by Street & Smith’s Sports Business Journal in 2015, identifying her as a “Game Changer.”

-Perko worked at the NCAA for more than six years and then at the University of Kansas as the Associate Athletics Director and Senior Woman Administrator, where she served on several Big 12 Conference and NCAA committees.
+Prior to her role with the Knight Commission, Amy worked at the NCAA for more than six years and then at the University of Kansas as the Associate Athletics Director and Senior Woman Administrator.
 In 2001, she was the first Team President named by the National Basketball Association (NBA) for one of its men’s basketball development teams, the Fayetteville Patriots.